Day 1 Overnight flight to Singapore

 All meals are included.
 Breakfasts and dinners are in the hotels or lodges; lunch may be a sit-down meal at the lodge or a picnic will be provided.

-- Southern cassowary
+- Dwarf cassowary

-- Long-beaked echidna
+- Eastern long-beaked echidna

 - Goodfellow’s tree kangaroo